 a romantic mystery

-All these characters come together in a story of love, loss and friendship
+All these characters come together in a story of love and friendship.
+It shows that love and family can transcend time.

 “Auntie Mack, are we there yet?”